alexdon256/Power_System_State_Estimation_with_CUDA/docs/API.md

 // Update the measurement in real-time
-// This updates the existing measurement if deviceId matches, or adds a new measurement
+// This updates the existing measurement if deviceId matches, or adds a new measurement processor.updateMeasurement(update);
-// Thread-safe operation that can be called from multiple threads processor.updateMeasurement(update);

 // Run incremental state estimation (faster than full estimation)